cooper/ferret/doc/std/IRC/Message.md

-# IRC::Massage
+# IRC::Message

-This is the IRC::Massage class.
+This is the IRC::Message class.